 Next on our list of back to school tips for separated parents …

-Even in this modern day, school software systems don’t always cater for the separated family.
+Even in this modern day, school software systems don’t always cater for the separated family, I know our school doesn’t.
 This means they can record only one main contact.
 Decide between you and your ex partner, who this should be.
 Does one of you work nearer to the school and is more available if your child is sick?
 And ensure the school is advised to call the other parent if the first can not be reached.